CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 I'd recommend only disabling the heists you *really* don't like, as disabling too many may negatively impact the experience.

+## I'm playing but nothing is happening.
+Did you connect to a different multiworld while in a lobby?
+In this case the game will allow you to keep playing, but you won't be able to make any progress or receive any items.
+Always restart the game after connecting to a multiworld!

 ## I'm trying to connect to a multiworld, but it disconnects instantly.
 Check the client!
 If it's failing and popping an error box, something is going horribly wrong - otherwise there should be a message that explains the issue.